sudouser2010/thredds-docker/README.md

 # thredds-docker
-is is a thredds server with docker with ssh enabled
+This is a thredds server inside a Docker environment with ssh enabled

 ### While running use the following options